isikyus/defenders-of-kathrakopolis/README.md

 These can be converted into GP if necessary (wealth is a power!), but not necessarily the other way.

-You don't have to spend ✪ on enchancement bonuses, or even neccessarily magic items.
+You don't have to spend ✪ on enhancement bonuses, or even necessarily magic items.
 You could buy a "hammerspace" power based on the Handy Haversack, a ranged attack based on a +1 Flaming Longbow, or the DR and AC of adamantine full plate.
 With GM